Middle School Faculty

 One of the main reasons Mrs. Kassander decided to become a physical education teacher is because of her own terrible experience in P.E. as a student.
 It is now her goal to make each student’s phys ed experience a positive, safe and enjoyable one.
 She teaches students that it isn’t necessary to be great at sports, but it is necessary to keep moving and be active, and to take care of your body inside and out.
 Some of the special things that go on in physical education include ballroom dancing, Parisi Speed School, a tumbling unit, and sessions on health, nutrition and hygiene.
 She enjoys watching kids progress in terms of their fitness, sportsmanship, attitude and self-esteem.

 Mrs. Kassander grew up in New Jersey, moving to Thiensville in 1995.
 She graduated from the University of Wisconsin-Whitewater in 2007 with a BSE in Physical Education and minors in adaptive education and coaching.
-She is in her 5th year of teaching, having previously taught physical education in Hartford and Sussex.

 While not teaching at FILS, Mrs. Kassander helps her husband Joe, run their business, Cedarburg Storage, and spends time with her three young children: Hailee (who attends FILS), Owen and Charlie.